Lone Mothers' Economic Inclusion

 - Introduce an additional Early Years Success Supplement for all families receiving the BC Family Benefit with children aged five and under.

-Enabling Labour Market Access Priorities
+Enable Labour Market Access

-- Ensure that employers provide all full- and part-time workers with extended health benefits.
+- Ensure that employers provide all full and part-time workers with extended health benefits.

 - Implement the ABC model as the legal test for determining employee status, reverse the onus of proof so workers are considered employees unless the employer can prove otherwise, and eliminate exemptions and carve-outs to the Employment Standards Act.